tommyyama2020/Libra-Japan/README.md

 # Libra-Japan
-Miscellaneous projects relating Libra in Japan
+Miscellaneous projects relating Libra in Japan.
+Please reach to me via Telegram if any.